jessemonroy650/Phonegap-Splashscreen-Test/README.md

 Platforms | Quirk
 ----------|------
+Android | The pathname components of the icon are tied via AndriodManifest.xml and config.xml.
+See: http://tekeye.biz/2013/android-icon-size
 BlackBerry 10 | The config.xml file's AutoHideSplashScreen setting must be false. iOS | The config.xml file's AutoHideSplashScreen setting must be false.
 SEE Documents for more details.